kazeeeeen/kazeeeeen/README.md

 - 👋 Hi, I’m Cayenne!
 - 👀 I’m interested in MOBA games.
-- 🌱 I’m currently learning python and javascript.
+- 🌱 I’m currently learning python, javascript and php.
-- 📫 Email me at cayenneezra.gagno@g.msuiit.edu.ph
+- 📫 Email me at cayenneezra@gmail.com

 <!---
 kazeeeeen/kazeeeeen is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.